Proton

 One or more protons are present in the nucleus of every atom.
-They provide the attractive electrostatic central force that binds the atomic electrons.
+They provide the attractive electrostatic central force which binds the atomic electrons.
 The number of protons in the nucleus is the defining property of an element, and is referred to as the atomic number (represented by the symbol Z).
-Since each element has a unique number of protons, each element has its own unique atomic number, which determines the number of atomic electrons and consequently the chemical characteristics of the element.
+Since each element is identified by the number of protons in its nucleus, each element has its own atomic number, which determines the number of atomic electrons and consequently the chemical characteristics of the element.

-The word proton is Greek for "first", and this name was given to the hydrogen nucleus by Ernest Rutherford in 1920.
+The word proton is Greek for "first", and the name was given to the hydrogen nucleus by Ernest Rutherford in 1920.
 In previous years, Rutherford had discovered that the hydrogen nucleus (known to be the lightest nucleus) could be extracted from the nuclei of nitrogen by atomic collisions.
 Protons were therefore a candidate to be a fundamental or elementary particle, and hence a building block of nitrogen and all other heavier atomic nuclei.